 2. Dental Bridges:

 - Dental bridges are fixed prosthetic devices that replace one or more missing teeth.
 They are anchored to adjacent natural teeth or dental implants.
-Unlike dentures, bridges are not removable.
+Unlike denture, bridges are not removable.

 3. Dental Implants: